A Three-Day Trip to Tampa

 Dinner at “Steelbach”

-“Steelbach” bills itself as a Southern-inspired kitchen and chophouse offering innovative steaks and seafood paired with timeless flair.
+“Steelbach” is a Southern-inspired kitchen and chophouse offering innovative steaks and seafood paired with timeless flair.
 After considering canceling our reservations because of the broken AC, We decided to stay and order.
 For my main dish, I ordered the 8 oz Boneless Fillet that was cooked to perfection over an oak-fired grill with a shareable side of Mac & Cheese made with pasta, fontina cheese, lemon, thyme, and panko.
 My brother David enjoyed the Black Grouper made with brioche, shrimp, andouille, Savannah red rice, tomato water, and sweet basil.

 “Steelbach”: 1901 N. Ola Ave, Tampa